About the Department

 Job Summary

-DIL is seeking full-time postdoctoral scholars to lead and contribute to work with the faculty director (Michael Kremer) and other researchers on development economics research projects.
+DIL is seeking full-time postdoctoral scholars to lead and contribute to work with the Faculty Director (Michael Kremer) and other researchers on development economics research projects.
 We expect the postdoctoral role to be a one-year position.

 Previous one-year postdocs with DIL have launched successful research projects in collaboration with the Faculty Director and others before transitioning to academic positions at other institutions.